American Realty Capital says to file delayed results on Monday

-NEW YORK (Reuters) - American Realty Capital Properties, the real estate investment trust, said on Friday that it would post results for the first three quarters of 2014 on Monday, March 2, meeting the timeline it set when it announced in October that it had found accounting errors.
+NEW YORK, Feb 27 (Reuters) - American Realty Capital Properties, the real estate investment trust, said on Friday that it would post results for the first three quarters of 2014 on Monday, March 2, meeting the timeline it set when it announced in October that it had found accounting errors.

 The company at the time fired its chief financial and chief accounting officers, and said a $23 million accounting mistake was intentionally not corrected after being discovered.
 It also said it would restate its first- and second-quarter results and delay third-quarter results.